NIKITA320495/E-commerce-Analysis/README.md

 # E-commerce Analysis Project

 ## Overview
 This project provides an in-depth analysis of e-commerce data using Python, SQL, and Power BI.
-By utilizing advanced SQL queries for detailed analysis and creating an interactive Power BI dashboard, it uncovers valuable insights on customer behavior, sales trends, and product performance.
-This project was inspired by the [Target Dataset from Kaggle](https://www.kaggle.com/datasets/devarajv88/target-dataset?select=products.csv), which includes essential data about products, sales, and customer demographics.
+By utilizing advanced SQL queries for detailed analysis and creating an interactive Power BI dashboard, it uncovers valuable insights into customer behavior, sales trends, and product performance.
+The project was inspired by the [Target Dataset from Kaggle](https://www.kaggle.com/datasets/devarajv88/target-dataset?select=products.csv), which includes essential data about products, sales, and customer demographics.

 ## Table of Contents
 - [Overview](#overview)